ssjatmhmy/agares/UserGuide.md

 ## API for writting an analysis file:
 The API ask_agares() is the only indispensable API for an analysis file.
 Before using it, you should import it from agares.engine.ag.
 There are some demos in the 'analysis' folder that might be helpful.

 If you want to use the comment data from the SnowBall website, agares has a loader class for you.
-Here is an example to show how to use it:
+Here is an example showing how to use it:

         from agares.datasource.SnowBallCmtLoader import SnowBallCmtLoader
         SBLoader = SnowBallCmtLoader()